wnyc/cloudydict/README.md

 Python dicts are awesome.
 The cloud is awesome.
 So why do the python APIs for these services suck so much?

-The intuitive API to retrieve something from S3 should be:
+The intuitive API to retrieve something with boto from S3 should be:

     cloud = S3Connection().get_bucket(<my_bucket>)
     value = cloud[<my key>]